BolognaBiocomp/coconat/README.md

 https://docs.docker.com/engine/install/debian/

-CoCoNat required loading of large pre-trained protein language models in memory.
+CoCoNat requires the loading of large pre-trained protein language models (ProtT5 and ESM2) in memory.
 We suggest to run CoCoNat on a machine with at least 4 CPU cores and 48GB of RAM.

 ## Installation